Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture: Practical experiments

 Practitioners sometimes feel the need of using little more sophisticated models : the local volatility models which are very close to the Black \& Scholes model but in which the volatility is not constant anymore but rather depends on the current time and stock price.
-In these models, there are no more closed-form formula and Monte-Carlo methods are used instead.
+In these models, there are no closed-form formula anymore and Monte-Carlo methods are used instead.
 We add $1025$ call options in a local volatility model to our portfolio.
 The strikes vary from $80\%$ to $120\%$ of the spot price and the maturities are regularly distributed between $0.2$ and $5$ years with a step of $0.2$ year.

-Finally some options can be exercised at any time between the emission time and a fixed time horizon : these options are called American options and can only be priced using American Monte Carlo or PDE techniques.
-Both approaches are very computationally demanding.
+Finally, some options can be exercised at any time between the emission time and a fixed time horizon : these options are called American options and can only be priced using American Monte--Carlo algorithms or PDE techniques.
+Both approaches are computationally very demanding.
 We added to our portfolio $1952$ American put options priced using PDE with the same parameters as for the plain vanilla options.
 The rest of the portfolio is composed of $7$ dimensional American put options with regularly distributed maturities between $0.2$ and $5$ years with a step of $0.2$ year and strikes uniformly varying between $90\%$ and $110\%$ of the spot price with a step of $1\%$.
-These options are priced using American Monte Carlo techniques.
+These options are priced using American Monte--Carlo techniques.

-To give an insight of the computation costs of each type of options, one should keep in mind that the pricing of plain vanilla options is almost instantaneous; the Monte Carlo and PDE approaches for European options roughly demands the same amount of computations (between $10$ and $30$ seconds); the evaluation of American products is much longer than any other (between $30$ and $60$ seconds).
+To give an insight of the computational costs for each type of options, one should keep in mind that the pricing of plain vanilla options is almost instantaneous; the Monte--Carlo and PDE approaches for European options roughly demand the same amount of computations (between $10$ and $30$ seconds); the evaluation of American products is much longer than any other (above $60$ seconds).

-\paragraph{Experimental performances}
+\paragraph*{Experimental performances.}